joshimamalievi/learningpyhton/README.md

 Hello,

-This is a repostery that is updated everytime that I improve in python.
+This is a repository that is updated everytime that I improve in python.
 Thank you for checking it out.